kenbot/kenbot.github.io/docs/_posts/2024-02-13-drop-the-brand-talk-about-the-mechanism.markdown

 date-string: "2024-02-13"
 categories: posts
 opening: >
   Have you ever been stuck furiously debating a technical methodology, but you talk past each other, frustrated and unmoved?
-The solution is often surprisingly simple: stop using the brand name, and instead talk about the actual things you want to do and how they achieve your needs.
+The solution is often surprisingly simple: ditch the brand names, and talk about how things work instead.
 tags:
 - sociotechnical
 - influence
 ---

 Have you ever been stuck furiously debating a technical methodology, but you talk past each other, frustrated and unmoved?
-The solution is often surprisingly simple: stop using the brand name, and instead talk about the actual things you want to do and how they achieve your needs.
+The solution is often surprisingly simple: ditch the brand names, and talk about how things work instead.

 ### The trouble with brand names
 Every popular methodology needs a name, or it would be impossible to talk about, or build a following.
 You can name OO, Agile, DDD, TDD, FP, DevOps or a hundred other popular ideas, which for most developers will instantly summon a bundle of concepts, impressions, and experiences.
 Much of this context will be relatively consistent, enabling even strangers to have productive, informed conversations.
 Great!